lconcia/life_sciences_ml_at_tacc/docs/section3/build_your_own_nn.rst

 * **Test Size**: Finding the right balance between having enough data for training while reserving sufficient data for testing is crucial.
 Too little test data may not reliably assess model performance; too little training data may limit learning.

 * **Stratification**: When working with classification problems, maintaining class proportions is essential.
 Without stratification, you might accidentally create a test set with disproportionate class representation, leading to misleading evaluation metrics.

+* **Random State**: Without setting ``random_state``, you'd get a different train/test split each time you run the code.
+When you set a fixed value here, you'll get the same splits, allowing you to make fair comparisons when you make changes to your model.

 .. tip::